All Articles/

 Fire Ants: The Romex Side

 Romex treats fire ant colonies with broadcast granular bait and targeted mound treatments as part of your recurring service.
 Bait products work by exploiting the colony's food-sharing behavior—worker ants carry the bait back to the queen, collapsing the colony from the inside over 7 to 14 days.
+According to the EPA, these methods are tested and approved for effectiveness.

 During summer, your technician increases focus on fire ant activity during each visit, especially after rain events that trigger new mounding.
 Properties with heavy fire ant history may benefit from every-other-month service through the summer months rather than quarterly.